gvwilson/sensibleadventures/princess-bear/ending.md

 "Just a few more heartbeats!"
 Noxy yelled.
 "Thokmay, hang on!
 Hang on!"

 "Lift up your feet," Thokmay grunted at his sister.
-He could *smell* the Blightwater, it was so close.
+He could hear the Blightwater chuckling below them.

 "I'm scared!"
 Ogmin said.

-"Just lift up your feet, it's going to be all right," he told her.
-Ten yards... eight... five...
+"Just lift up your feet!"
+Ten strides... eight... five...

 His heels splashed into the river.
 "Run!" he shouted at his sister.
 A hundred tiny tendrils tugged at his boots as he pushed her through the reeds toward the bank.
 The soft mud underneath them seemed to be coming alive.
-They scrambled up, grabbing bushes and branches and dandelions and anything else that offered a handhold, until finally they reached the top of the riverbank and flopped down.
+They scrambled up, grabbing bushes and branches and dandelions and anything else that offered a handhold until they reached the top of the riverbank and flopped down.

 Prince Thokmay lay there for a moment, panting, then rolled over and started untying the knot around his sister.
 "Thokmay?" she asked.

-"Mm hm?" he gasped as he undid the last of the knot.
+"What?" he gasped as he undid the last of the knot.

 "I *really* want to go home."